cheginit/UHWorkshop/README.md

 For calculating initial values of turbulence paramaters, [CFD-online Turbulence Calculator](https://www.cfd-online.com/Tools/turbulence.php) can be used.

 # Paraview python instllation
+The paraview module can be installed as a stand-alone module from [conda-forge channel](https://anaconda.org/conda-forge/paraview) other the one installed with OpenFOAM.
+Just make sure that you should always use the *builtin* flag of paraFoam when you want to generate python scripts using the trace option.

+Just follow the step by step installation method givne below:

 ```bash
 wget "https://repo.continuum.io/archive/Anaconda2-5.1.0-Linux-x86_64.sh"